beleriand-mush/deployment/README.md

 ### Version Control

 Non-sensitive information and files have been put into version control.
-Where dates of creation and/or edits were know, commits were make with the same dates.
-As such, if you wish to see an older version of the files, you may [browser the commits][commits] on Github.
+Where dates of creation and/or edits were, now there are commits.
+These were made with the same dates -- as such, if you wish to see an older version of the files, you may [browser the commits][commits] on Github.
+Furthermore, if you want to look at previous revisions for an existing file, you can browse to that file and click the "history" buttun to view all the commits for that file.
+Here's [the login banner text changes over time][banner-changes].

 ### Backups and Sensitive Info